lingtalfi/Light_Kit_Admin_UserPreferences/doc/api/Ling/Light_Kit_Admin_UserPreferences.md

     - LightKitAdminStandardServicePlugin::isInstalled &ndash; Returns whether the core install phase of the plugin is fully completed.
     - LightKitAdminStandardServicePlugin::uninstall &ndash; Uninstalls the plugin.
     - LightKitAdminStandardServicePlugin::getDependencies &ndash; Returns the array of dependencies.
-    - LightKitAdminStandardServicePlugin::registerRealistByRequestId &ndash; Registers the plugin to the realist service.
-    - LightKitAdminStandardServicePlugin::registerRealformByIdentifier &ndash; Registers the plugin to the realform service.

 Dependencies